cpske/ISP/assignment/movierental/movierental-part1.md

         return pricing(days)
 ```

 Whether you use an Enum or an abstract base class with subclasses, the code for Movie will be similar.
-The important part is that Movie *delegates* computation of price and rental points to the PriceStrategy or PriceCode enum instead of using `if ... elif ... elif ...`.
+The important part is that Movie *delegates* computation of price and rental points to the PriceStrategy instead of using `if ... elif ... elif ...`.

 This is the refactoring "*Replace Switch with Polymorphism*", implemented using the *Strategy Pattern*.

+### UML Class Diagram

 ![UML of Final Code](movierental-part1-uml.png)

 If you use an *enum* the structure would be:

 ![UML of Final Code](movierental-part1-enum-uml.png)

 ## Resources